Atrophius/twihl/_posts/2021-03-06-weekly-roundup-1.md

 layout: post
 title:  "Weekly Roundup #1: March 6th, 2021"
 date:   2021-03-06 13:31:24 -0500
+excerpt: >-
+  It's time for our Weekly Roundup!
+This week we're talking about Gen 0's new outfits, Nene and Miko's birthdays, Kiara's YouTube troubles, and more!
 tags:
   - weekly roundups
   - new outfits